Milkenm/Diamond/README.md

 [![Beerpay](https://beerpay.io/Milkenm/Diamond/badge.svg?style=flat-square)](https://beerpay.io/Milkenm/Diamond)

 # READ THIS
-I do not own Diamond's image, and don't even know who made it (I think it was riot) but didn't find it anywhere.
-If there is any problem with my using this image please tell me.
+I do not own Diamond's image, and don't even know who made it (I think it was Riot) but didn't find it anywhere.
+If there is any problem with me using this image please tell me.